 My biggest surprise with the Windows Store once I started using it was that it felt so darn empty.
 My first question was – are there really only a few apps in the Windows Store?
-The lates stats indicate that there should be about 13000 applications or so, both for Windows 8 and Windows RT, so where the heck have they all gone?
+The latest stats indicate there are tends of thousands of applications for Windows 8, Windows RT and Windows 10, so where the heck have they all gone?
 Why I’m seeing only a few applications there?
-The solution to that is very simple, as simple as it was for me to solve my freezing issue with Windows 8.
+The solution to that is very simple, as simple as it was for me to solve my freezing issue with Windows 8, 10.

 The first step you need to do is to go on the Windows Store by pressing the Windows logo and choosing Windows Store, open the Charms bar – by going to the upper right corner or by pressing Windows logo + W, then open up Settings.
 There, you’ll find Preferences.
 Go there and select No to both sentences.
 This should increase the size of your Windows Store.
 And here are some screenshots to help you do that.
 Check the number of apps before doing this and then after.

 Windows Store -> Charms bar -> Settings -> Preferences -> No to both sentences.

 2. Turn on location services on Windows 8, Windows 10

 I tried the first solution, but when searching for the Netflix app, for example, I just couldn’t find it.
 And after searching for a while just why that was happening, I realized that it has to do with localization, once more.
 So, what I did was to search for any files or settings related to “location” and I pretty much managed to solve the issue and now all the Windows Store apps are displayed and activated.
 Here’s what you have to do.